-Local Rep Of the Month
+Local Coordinator Of the Month

 I am Cindi Wingood and I am a homeschooling mom to three girls.
 We are a very outdoor, on the go family and all three of my girls dance, so we are always moving.
 Our family loves to spend time together at church, hiking and camping and playing games.
 When I’m not teaching or driving the kids around, I run my own clothing business.
 I love to sew and really enjoy sharing that with others.